kworathur/CV-Capstone/README.md

 Throughout the semester, we worked as a group to develop our project and address issues as they arised.
 All members contributed equally to the project, with individual contributions listed below:

-Laura Madrid explored novel extensions to our project, such as GANs for producing counterfactual images and the vanilla gradient method of producing saliency maps.
+Laura Madrid explored GANs for producing counterfactual images and the vanilla gradient method of producing saliency maps.
+She also read related literature to understand the grid-like pattern of the original saliency map.

 Lucas Noritomi-Hartwig selected the dataset and performed data pre-processing.
-He also researched novel extensions to our project and wrote the code for saliency maps.

 Keshav Worathur researched related works pertaining to our problem and set up the project repository.
 He wrote code for the data pre-processing pipeline and trained the model.

+Collectively, we wrote the code for model, we wrote the code for the saliency maps, made the progress reports, made the progress presentation, worked on the final poster and met frequently to work on all aspects of the project on a weekly basis throughout the semester.

 # References